-Saturday was the last day of the conference.
+Saturday was the last day of the Disney Social Media Moms Conference.
 It was an interesting day because bloggers were given a choice of what they wanted to do that morning.
 If our children were between the ages of 8 – 14, we could have attended the Magic of Healthy Living Expo at Epcot where they had a chance to interact with Disney stars and a few professional athletes while competing in fun games.

 Or we could have signed up for the Wild Africa Trek, a 3-hour behind the scenes tour at Animal Kingdom.
 Our third choice was a food and wine talk by a Disney chef and a sommelier.